minds-mines/pdMISVM.jl/README.md

  - **Elephant, Fox, and Tiger**: Downloaded from: http://www.cs.columbia.edu/~andrews/mil/datasets.html
  - **MNIST-bags**: This dataset is derived from: https://github.com/AMLab-Amsterdam/AttentionDeepMIL
  - **SIVAL**: Bags and labels are downloaded from: https://www.cs.wustl.edu/~sg/accio/SIVAL.html
+   - If the link above doesn't work for some reason the dataset is mirrored at: https://drive.google.com/file/d/1CE7NBfOgE6l3oA-TVdWCQV3FEpZqLlt3/view?usp=sharing
+   - If using the SIVAL dataset please cite: Rahmani, Rouhollah, et al. "Localized content based image retrieval."
+Proceedings of the 7th ACM SIGMM international workshop on Multimedia information retrieval.
+2005.

 ## Hyperparameter Settings